0xh4il3x/Phishing-Awareness-Training/README.md

 We encourage organizations and individuals to use this material for internal training or personal education.
 Understanding phishing is a key defense in today's cybersecurity landscape.

-## 📌 License

-This content is provided for educational purposes only.

 ---